-Increased risk of developing lung cancer after radiotherapy for breast cancerApril 7th, 2014 in Cancer /
+Increased risk of developing lung cancer after radiotherapy for breast cancerApril 7, 2014 in Medicine & Health / Cancer

 Vienna, Austria: Women who have radiotherapy for breast cancer have a small but significantly increased risk of subsequently developing a primary lung tumour, and now research has shown that this risk increases with the amount of radiation absorbed by the tissue.